MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/unityui-tooling.md

 ### CanvasElementMesh

 Unity's [MeshRenderer](https://docs.unity3d.com/ScriptReference/MeshRenderer.html) component can be used to display 3D meshes within UnityUI, but it does not respect some of the layout features UnityUI provides.
-To solve these layout issues there is the `CanvasElementMesh` component.
+To solve these layout issues there's the `CanvasElementMesh` component.

  The `CanvasElementMesh` component takes an input mesh and translates it into a Graphic component.